vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 $ sleep 60
 </pre>

-We can now try our multi-tag search again:
+We can now try our multi-tag search again - now using the fast-search attribute:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>